QUESTIONS AND ANSWERS (last update February 24, 2021)

 2. What's the current coronavirus situation in Switzerland?

-- discos and similar clubs are closed;
+- museums, swimming pools, zoos and libraries are closed;

 - an app for tracing coronavirus cases and for warning is used.
 The 'SwissCovid' app can be downloaded for free and is available in 9 languages.
 Using it is not obligatory, but the government strongly recommends doing so.